seanpm2001/SeansLifeArchive_Images_TinyTower/COIN_FARM_LEVELS.md

 # Coin farm levels

-Here is a guide to the levels of coin farms in Tiny Tower
+Here is a guide to the levels of coin farms in Tiny Tower.
+Coin farm towers are tall towers that you can add as friends to maximize daily coin profits.

 # A type